learn-co-students/nyc-web-021720/19-authentication-authorization/README.md

 #### Authorization
-- can't create a movie unless logged in
+- can't create an appointment unless logged in
-- Can't delete a movie unless logged in
+- Create an Appointment without having to select yourself
-- Create a Review without having to select yourself
+- Can't delete a patient/appointment unless logged in
-- Can only see the logged_in users show page
+- Can only see the logged_in patients show page

 ### How does auth work in theory?